Flourless Banana Bread

 Key ingredients

 - Almond flour.
 My #1 tip for baking with almond flour is to use blanched almond flour and NOT almond meal.
-The latter is made with almond skins, which yields a chewier texture and crumbly bread.
-If you don’t have almond flour, use equal portions of oat flour or a gluten-free flour blend.
+The latter is made with almond skins, which yield a chewier texture and crumbly bread.
+If you don’t have almond flour, use equal portions of oat flour.

 - Sugar.
 Totally optional, and only if you prefer your banana bread sweeter.
 I used white sugar, but maple syrup or a sugar-free sweetener, such as allulose, also works.